lucaArchidiacono/Garavaldi_Website/README.md

 If you don't wanna use node.js/gulp you can also run a local tomact server.
 Just create a new Server and let run it over the project Garavaldi_Website.

+And if you wanna run it without a local-Webserver.
+Please use firefox, safari and co.
+But not Google Chrome.
+I don't know why, but Google Chrome doesn't allow to run javascript locally.

 Have fun :)